 There are three main considerations when brewing tea: quantity of tea, water temperature and steeping time.

-Quantity of tea: one-quarter tuo cha (unwrapped) per 8 oz cup of water
+Quantity of tea: one-third tuo cha (unwrapped) per 8 oz cup of water

 Water temperature: use water that has been heated to a full rolling boil (212° F)

 Tip #1: Use fresh water whenever possible - water that has been sitting in your kettle overnight may impart a flat or stale taste to your tea.
 Be careful not to boil your water for too long.
 Over boiled water can sometimes impart an unwanted taste.